arsari/AnalyticsWeb/README.md

 | logged_in (user property)               | User      | Dimension              |
 | user_id (user property)                 | User      | Predefined             |

-> For Amplitude Analytics the event name is modified in the events list as noun+verb capitalizing each word.
+> On Amplitude Analytics, the event name is modified in the events list of the Amplitude dashboard as noun+verb capitalizing each word.
 The event properties naming is sneak_case.

 The events `dataLayer` array-object is based on [Google Analytics 4](https://support.google.com/analytics/answer/9322688?hl=en) events recommendations and [Google Tag Manager dataLayer](https://developers.google.com/tag-manager/devguide#datalayer).
 The `utag.link` data object is based on the [Tealium utag.link](https://community.tealiumiq.com/t5/Tealium-iQ-Tag-Management/utag-link-Reference/ta-p/1009) and [Adobe Analytics](https://marketing.adobe.com/resources/help/en_US/sc/implement/link-tracking.html) objects.
 The Amplitude Analytics data object is based on the Amplitude source [Browser SDK 2.0](https://www.docs.developers.amplitude.com/data/sdks/browser-2/).

-We classified the implementation of the `dataLayer[]` array-object, `utag.link()` data object, and `amplitude.track()` data object into the following event groups:
+We classified the implementation of the `dataLayer[]` array-object, `utag.link()` data object, and `amplitude.track()` and `mixpanel.track()` data object into the following event groups:

 - [General Events](#general-events)
 - [Ecommerce Funnel Events](#ecommerce-funnel-events)